Darkhovin Nuclear Power Plant

-The Darkhovin Nuclear Power Plant (also known as Esteghlal Nuclear Power Plant or Karoon) is a planned nuclear power plant located in Khuzestan province, Iran about 70 kilometers south of Ahvaz at the Karun river.
-Construction of one reactor has started.
-Some other projects on this site were cancelled.
-It's built by Masna.
+The Darkhovin Nuclear Power Plant (also known as Esteghlal Nuclear Power Plant or Karoon) is a long-planned nuclear power plant to be located in Khuzestan province, about 70 kilometers south of Ahvaz at the Karun river, in south-western Iran.

+Planning for the reactor precedes the 1979 Iranian Revolution.
+The construction of one reactor was in the early stages as of 2026, while two other projects on the site had been cancelled.

+According to the Atomic Energy Organization of Iran (AEOI) the US attacked the construction site of the plant on July 19, 2026.
+The International Atomic Energy Agency (IAEA) said that the facility is in the “very early stages of construction” and that it did not contain any nuclear material at the time of its most recent inspection.
+Therefore any attack was not likely to pose any radiological risk.

 History

+Early years

-Before the Iranian Revolution, Iran signed a 2 billion dollar contract with French company Framatome to build two 910 MW pressurized water reactors, at Darkhovin.
-After the Revolution, France withdrew from the project and the engineering components of the plant were withheld in France.
-The Iranian components were then used to build the units 5 and 6 of Gravelines Nuclear Power Station in France, which went online in 1985.
+Before the 1979 Iranian Revolution, Iran signed a $2 billion contract with French company Framatome to build two 910 megawatt (MW) pressurized water reactors at Darkhovin.
+It was to be located on a 50-hectare piece of land next to the Karun River, near the city of Darkhovin in Shadegan County in Khuzestan province, Iran.
+After the Revolution, France withdrew from the project, and the engineering components of the plant were withheld in France.
+The components were then used by France to build units 5 and 6 of Gravelines Nuclear Power Station in France, which went online in 1985.

+1980–99

-Construction of the power station was halted during Iran–Iraq War.
+Construction of the power station was halted during the 1980-88 Iran–Iraq War.
 In 1992, Iran signed an agreement with China to build two 300 MW reactors at the site.
-They were to be completed within ten years, and would have been similar to Chashma Nuclear Power Plant in Pakistan, which was built by China.
+They were to be completed within 10 years, and the plan was for them to be similar to Chashma Nuclear Power Plant in Pakistan, which was built with China's collaboration.
 Later, China withdrew from the project under United States pressure.

+2000–19

 The project was resumed by Iran, as no other country was ready to cooperate in its construction.
-Iran started to indigenously design the reactor for Darkhovin Nuclear Power Plant, basing the design on the IR-40 reactor, using heavy water.
+Iran started to indigenously design the reactor for Darkhovin Nuclear Power Plant, basing the design on the Iranian IR-40 reactor (officially the Khondab Heavy Water Research Reactor), using heavy water.
 The Iranian nuclear reactor design has a capacity of 360 MW.
-The plant was announced in 2008, originally scheduled to come online in 2016, but construction has been delayed.
+The plant was announced in 2008, originally scheduled to come online in 2016, but construction was delayed.